erikeldridge/app-quality-cookbook/collaboration/README.md

 # Collaboration

-"I think, fundamentally, open source does tend to be more stable software.
-It's the right way to do things."
-– Linus Torvalds
+I think, fundamentally, open source does tend to be more stable software.
+It's the right way to do things. – Linus Torvalds